-While the Notre Dame Cathedral is the most visited site in Paris, it is not the most beautiful… at least not according to my family.
+While the Notre Dame Cathedral is the most visited site in Paris, it is not the most beautiful, at least not according to my family.
 Nearby Sainte Chapelle, which sits hidden behind government buildings, is far more exquisite.
+It’s also a UNESCO World Heritage Site, and for good reason.

 Walking through the courtyard to the entrance, the site is underwhelming.
 Sainte Chapelle is not large, compared to other sites.
 Its windows are tall and narrow.
-The rose window sits in a place that is generally hard to see.
+The rose window sits in a place that is generally hard to see from the outside.

-But then… you pass through the doors.
+But then you pass through the doors.
 And again are underwhelmed.
 Entering on the lower level, Sainte Chapelle appears old, dark and run-down.
 There’s a small store set up off to the left, offering Sainte Chapelle related trinkets.
-All of it was rather confusing… and then…
+All of it was rather confusing.

 Those long windows, so unremarkable on the outside, come to life.
 The sunlight dances through the colored panes to fill the room.